The sky’s the limit for seniors

 Metro Parks offers a variety of activities and programs to connect seniors, 50 and older, to the natural world.
 Programs are designed to promote an active and healthy lifestyle but also offer opportunities for seniors who may need a bit more assistance.

-Senior groups can also schedule a special program topic based on their interests, book the tram for a guided nature tour of one of the parks or schedule an educator to conduct a program at their senior center, assisted living facility or nursing home.
+Senior groups can also schedule a special program topic based on their interests or schedule an educator to conduct a program at their senior center, assisted living facility or nursing home.

 Metro 5-0 News & Programs